franciscocasanueva/deep_work_tracker/README.md

 I have tried to put duplicated logic all together in helper functions that are saved in the static folder containing contants.js, favicon.ico, styles.css tools.js and the helpers.py doc.

-All the information is saved locally in a database file called deep.db

-My plan now is to keep developing this app putting it online and mantaining It adding frequently new features.
-Initially I am looking to move the database to AWS, put the app in a docker container, deploy a haroku server.
-After that I will lauch the app to my close friends and start working with their feedback on improving the functionalities It has.
+The application runs on a docker container in AWS with a postgres DB in the back end.

-The main functionalities I have decided I want to add are:
+The main functionalities I still want to add are:
 - Friendship logic (request, accept, suggestions)
-- Historic deep work view
-- Load Sheets data into the app
-- Think more clearly about how customers register their time worked
 - Chronometer with add feature issue.

 Cal Newport Deep work inspiration: